 Bryan Borah taught AP English Language and Composition and Literature and Composition in the Fairfax County Public Schools, Fairfax, Virginia.
 He participated in the writing of the first English Vertical Teams text and contributed to the second edition.
 His association with the College Board as a consultant began in 1992.
 He has read the Language exam for nine years and has taught many summers at English AP institutes in both the Southwest and Southern Regions of the College Board.
 In addition to his duties as department chairman at Centreville High School in Clifton, Virginia and teaching AP Literature and Composition and AP Language and Composition classes, for the past three years he has taught English 11 Honors online for Fairfax County Public Schools.
 And last year, Bryan held online Saturday preparation sessions with AP Language and Composition students in Colorado.
 This coming fall, he will conduct an online AP English Language and Composition institute for teachers in Colorado.

 Rita Davis was born in Clermont Ferrand, France.
-She has taught Middle and Upper School French for the last 33 years.
+She has taught Middle and Upper School French for the last 36 years.
 She serves as a consultant to the College Board, presenting workshops for new and experienced teachers of AP French.
 Over the last couple of years, Rita has presented workshops in Philadelphia, New York, New Jersey, Maryland, Switzerland, and Las Vegas (National AP Conference- summer of 2013).
 She has served as an AP Exam Reader for many years and was appointed a Table Leader in June 2012.
 Since the implementation of the newly-designed AP French Language and Culture exam, she has reviewed content for various publishers (Barons, Pearson, and Vista in Higher Learning) who are developing new texts for the AP Exam.
 Rita served as co-president of the Philadelphia Chapter of the American Association of the Teachers of French from 2009-2013, and she is currently a member of the executive council.
-Just this past November, Rita was reelected to serve a 2nd three-year term as vice-president of the American Association of French.
+Last fall Rita was reelected to serve a 2nd three-year term as vice-president of the American Association of French

 José M. Díaz

-Geri Hastings currently is serving as a University Supervisor of Social Studies student teachers for the University of Maryland, Baltimore County, a College Board Consultant for AP US History and Pre-AP programs, and a College Board mentor for both AP US History teachers and AP US History consultants.
+Geri Hastings currently has served as a University Supervisor of Social Studies student teachers for the University of Maryland, Baltimore County, a College Board Consultant for AP US History and Pre-AP programs, and a College Board mentor for both AP US History teachers and AP US History consultants.
 A member of the Committee on State Standards for the American Historical Association, she has presented at many College Board and history related conferences.
 Prior to this Ms. Hastings taught high school social studies in Baltimore County for 39 years, a career which included teaching AP U.S. History for 30 + years and serving as Social Studies Department Chairman at Catonsville High School.
 The National Council for the Social Studies named her Outstanding Secondary Social Studies Teacher of the Year for 2003-2004 and the Daughters of the American Revolution named her as their Outstanding National U.S. History Teacher of the Year for 2004-2005.
 Ms. Hastings has taught the AP U.S. History Summer Institutes at Goucher College in MD since 1995, and has conducted AP and Pre-AP summer institutes for Texas Christian University, Wilkes University in Pennsylvania, the University of the Virgin Islands, St. Croix, the Bellevue, WA School District, the University of Louisville, Montgomery College, Harbin, China, Taipei, Taiwan, and the American School of Doha, Qatar.
 She also participates in the AP US History Reading and has served as a reader, table leader, exam leader, and question leader presenting at many of the reading’s “best practices” nights.
 A member of the steering committee for the AP National Conferences in 2012 and 2013, she served on the Advanced Placement (AP®) U.S. History Curriculum Development & Assessment Committee (CDAC) and the Advanced Placement (AP®) U.S. History Test Development Committee from 2007-2015.
 In addition, she has created and presented a number of online and face to face College Board workshops and programs.
 Ms. Hastings graduated summa cum laude with a degree in U.S. history from St. Bonaventure University, Olean, New York and received a Masters’ Degree + 60 credits in U.S. History from New York University.
 She focuses her workshops on student-centered learning and experiential education.
-Students learn more when they are actively involved in teaching and learning!
+She believes that students learn more when they are actively involved in teaching and learning!